 - Step-by-Step Guide to Drafting Wills and Trusts: presented topics “Basic Tax Concerns” and “Documenting Long-Term Care, Incapacity, and End-of-Life Decisions”Basic Fiduciary Law 201: presented topic “Estate Planning for Blended Families” multiple times at CLEs sponsored by the Fiduciary Section of the Georgia Bar Association, including live broad case from the Georgia Bar Center in Atlanta.

 - State Bar of Georgia

 Ms. Fletcher has dedicated much time in the communities she has been a part of.
 She is a Sustainer member of Junior League of Macon and has served the Butts County 4-H Club in many capacities, including as a pro bono auditor.
-She was named the 2018 Volunteer of the year as the Court Appointed Special Advocate (CASA) for Butts Co.
+She was named the 2018 Volunteer of the year for Court Appointed Special Advocates (CASA) for Butts Co.
 Foster Children.

-Ms. Fletcher is also a lifelong Presbyterian and has held positions in her church such as a member of the Planned Giving Committee, Nusery Coordinator, and Co-Chair of Pastor Nominating Committee.
+Ms. Fletcher is also a lifelong Presbyterian and has held positions in her church such as a member of the Planned Giving Committee, Nursery Coordinator, and Co-Chair of Pastor Nominating Committee.
 Rejoining Jackson Presbyterian Church was one of her first priorities upon moving home from Macon.

 She also serves on Wesleyan College’s Board of Trustees and the Next Generation Advisory Council for Navicent Health.